-The food Service (HRI) sector was valued at ¥31.79 trillion (\$261 billion) in 2015, up 2.9 %, from 2014.
-HRI sales volumes showed strong growth due to increasing personal and business spending for dining-out and a significant increase in the number of inbound tourists visiting Japan.
-Japan's food service industry is closely tied Japan's Gross Domestic Product (GDP) and has reflected general economic conditions.
-Japan's 2015 GDP grew due to the overall strength of major corporations.
-An uptick in salaries and the minimum wage generated increased disposable income.
-Food costs and grocery prices have risen, as reflected in Chart 1.
+The Food Service (HRI) sector was valued at ¥32.42 trillion (\$295.2 billion) in 2016, up 1.3 % from 2015.
+HRI sales volumes showed steady growth from the previous year.
+Due to growth in corporate earnings, company spending for dining-out continued to increase.
+On the other hand, personal spending for dining-out decreased from 2015.
+Meanwhile, a significant increase in the number of inbound tourists visiting Japan contributed to total sales growth of the HRI sector.
+Japan's food service industry performance is closely tied to Gross Domestic Product (GDP) and reflects general economic conditions.
+Japan's 2016 GDP grew due to the overall strength of major corporations and the Japanese government's public investment program, as reflected in Chart 1.